 How do I make an after-tax contribution to my super?

 We make it easy to contribute to your super – either as a lump sum or ongoing contribution.
 Either make an arrangement with your payroll office or transfer money via BPAY®

 - Use phone or internet banking through your bank, building society or credit union

 - Quote our Biller Code 444232

 - Enter your account number as the customer reference number (CRN) (employers enter their BPAY reference number).
 Allow up to three working days for bank transfer and processing time.

 To find your account number, login to Members online or call us on 1300 658 776.
-Employers also need to email firstname.lastname@example.org for a contribution remittance advice form so we can correctly allocate contributions to member accounts.
+You need to then complete a contribution amendment form and return it to your payroll officer so you can get your allocations paid correctly into your account.

 Can I make a tax deduction on my after-tax contributions?

 If you are under the age of 75, you can claim a tax deduction for personal payments made to a complying superannuation fund up to $25,000 – this includes employer contributions, salary sacrifice and any personal contributions for which you claim a tax deduction.
 You will need to advise the super fund of the amount you intend to claim as a deduction.
 If you’re between the ages of 65 and 74, you will need to meet the work test rules described above.

 Need more information?